 Do I need a prescription for physical therapy?

-NYS recently signed a Direct Access Bill allowing patients to be seen without a prescription for 10 visits or 30 days from the initial treatment, however, many insurance companies may not cover physical therapy services without a physicians referral.
+NYS signed a Direct Access Bill allowing patients to be seen without a prescription for 10 visits or 30 days from the initial treatment, however, many insurance companies may not cover physical therapy services without a physicians referral.
 No Fault and Workers’ Comp insurance still requires a physicians referral.
 Therefore it is Baxter & Walsh’s recommendation that you get a prescription from a doctor so that the patient is not held responsible for the bill.

 What should I bring to my first visit?